COMMUNITY FOOD SYSTEM PLANNING INITIATIVE

 In the spring 2016, FLPC began work with the Pittsburgh Food Policy Council which brings together a diverse set of stakeholders to address food equity and sustainability issues in the Pittsburgh region.
 FLPC is conducting research for the Council on strategies to improve school foods in the Pittsburgh School District, focusing on improving the quality of school meals, snacks, and after-school events, as well as increasing the amount of school gardens and farm-to-school programs.

-FOOD ACCESS & OBESITY PREVENTION INITIATIVE
+FOOD ACCESS & NUTRITION INITIATIVE

 PATHS (Providing Access to Healthy Solutions)